Nakadie/python_projects/README.md

 # python_projects
-These are my private practice projects.
+These are my practice projects, puzzles, classwork for python.
+Mostly intended for personal reference.